 In addition to encryption, cryptography (particularly asymmetric cryptography) can be used to verify the identity of a user and guarantee the integrity of the data.
 This is possible through the Digital Signature.

 It is important to clarify the difference between an electronic signature and Digital Signature.
 The electronic signature can be any type of file, image, logo, or digitized handwritten signature that serves to identify a user but does not use any type of cryptography or sophisticated algorithm for its generation.
+Read here how SecureW2 helped Instrument launch a cloud-based PKI to identify network users.

 The Digital Signature is the result of the execution of a public key mathematical algorithm where the author uses his private key to sign the document and anyone can verify the authenticity of the document using the owner’s public key.
 In practice, the digital signature is part of the Public Key Infrastructure (PKI).
+(Click here to read how organizations are spending ⅓ on a cloud PKI compared to an on-premise server)

 How a PKI Digital Signature Works